CSU Emergency Equity Grant

 CSU recognises that unforeseen adverse or emergency events can occur for students.
 To assist students who suffer such events, CSU offers the Emergency Equity Grant (EEG)

 Am I Eligible?

-To be eligible for this grant a student must be:
+To be eligible for this Grant in 2017 a student must be:

 - an Australian citizen, a New Zealand citizen or a permanent resident of Australia (including the holder of an Australian Humanitarian Visa);

 - Studying an undergraduate degree as an active student;

 - enrolled in a CSU course as a Commonwealth supported student;

 - enrolled as a full-time or part-time student;

 - enrolled as an internal or online student;